-On April 24, 2004, the Philadelphia Field Services Group of the U.S. Office of Personnel Management (OPM) accepted a pay category appeal from [names], submitted by their representative as part of a group pay category appeal.
-The identical additional (IA) jobs (hereinafter referred to as job) are currently graded as Production Shop Planner (Electronics Mechanic), WD-2604-7, in the Production Facilitating Pay Plan (PFPP).
-They believe that the job should be reclassified as Production Controller, GS-1152-11.
-The appellants work in the Electrical/Electronics Shop 906/951/952/967, Production Resources Department, [name] Naval Shipyard (PNS), Department of the Navy, in [location].
+On April 24, 2004, the Philadelphia Field Services Group of the U.S. Office of Personnel Management (OPM) accepted a pay category appeal from [name] submitted by his representative as part of a group pay category appeal.
+His job is currently graded as Production Shop Planner (Welder), WD-3806-6, in the Production Facilitating Pay Plan (PFPP).
+He believes that his job should be reclassified as Production Controller, GS-1152-11.
+The appellant works in the Structural Shop 911/917/926, Production Resources Department, [name] Naval Shipyard (PNS), Department of the Navy, in [location].
 We accepted and decided this appeal under title 5, United States Code (U.S.C.), section 5103.
 We received the complete appeal administrative report on May 24, 2004, and the representative's comments on the report on June 22, 2004.